jeanoi/VHDL/README.md

 This file contain the code for a one set function, simplified via Karnaugh Map and a 8x1 Multiplexer.

 ## Parking_Meter
-The code inside this file is a description of a fully functioning Parking Meter, ready to be implemented with FPGA.
+The code inside this file is a description of a fully functioning Parking Meter, ready to be implemented through FPGA.